Checkmarx/kics/e2e/README.md

 - **Running E2E Tests from binary (faster) (used in dev/local):**

-_Note: for Windows only the test "092" must fail and, for Linux, only the tests "052" must fail._
+_Note: for Windows only the test "092" must fail and, for Linux, only the test "052" should fail._

 Prepare
 ```bash